 Rating: 7.2 (out of 10)

-In John Varley’s Eight Worlds novels, alien invaders have treated the humans of Earth much like the Europeans treated the First Peoples of North America—after killing most of them off, humankind was allowed to remain on any of the other planets and moons in the solar system, provided they stayed out of the way of Earth’s new masters.
+In John Varley’s Eight Worlds novels, alien invaders have treated the humans of Earth much like the Europeans treated the First Peoples of North America—after killing off nearly all the planet’s population, they tolerated humankind’s presence on any of the other planets and moons in the solar system, provided they stayed out of the way of Earth’s new masters.
 The largest of the human settlements is on Luna, where the cradle of humanity remains in sight but depressingly out of reach.

 Irontown Blues is the fourth novel Varley has set in the Eight Worlds backdrop, its guiding assessment of humanity’s course—big guy squashes little guy, little guy survives and adapts, bigger guy comes along, repeat and rinse—living at the tortured core of its hero, ex-cop turned private eye Christopher Bach.
-Like most of human society on Luna, Bach is obsessed with the popular culture of pre-invasion Earth, especially the hard-boiled film noir of the 1940s and 1950s.
+Like most of human society on Luna, Bach obsesses over the popular culture of pre-invasion Earth, especially the hard-boiled film noir of the 1940s and 1950s.
 He self-consciously models his speech patterns after classic noir heroes like Philip Marlowe and Sam Spade, and sometimes other people are amenable enough to play along.

 Bach also has a partner: his dog Sherlock, a Cybernetically Enhanced Canine (CEC) who has the intelligence level of a low-IQ human.
-A CEC’s thoughts can be relayed to human language via computer but are mostly incoherent until interpreted by a human translator, and Bach has neither the cybernetic implants nor the training to do so.
-Sherlock can only communicate with Bach through arfs and barks and other typical dog noises, though he understands far more human speech, and human behavior, than a non-enhanced dog can, and is often a greater help to Bach than even Bach is aware.
-Sherlock is no mere sidekick/foil for his nominal master—in many ways he is a co-protagonist.
+A CEC’s thoughts translate to human language via computer, but present as incoherent babble until interpreted by a human intermediate, and Bach has neither the cybernetic implants nor the training to do so.
+Sherlock can only communicate with Bach through typical dog noises, though he understands far more human speech, and human behavior, than a non-enhanced dog can, and is often a greater help to Bach than even Bach is aware.
+Sherlock is no mere sidekick/foil for his nominal master—in many ways he is the novel’s co-protagonist.
 The chapters in Irontown Blues alternate between Bach’s perspective and Sherlock’s, with an interpreter named Penelope editing and providing a meta-commentary on his thoughts.

 The novel begins the way any classic noir film would, with a woman and a case for Bach to solve.
-In this instance, someone calling herself Mary Smith breezes into Bach’s office with a tale of woe.
+Someone who calls herself Mary Smith breezes into Bach’s office with a tale of woe.
 She had recently gone on a date with a man who wore genetically engineered leprosy like a fashion accessory.
 Unfortunately for Mary, he was also part of a sub-subculture of disease carriers who had illegally infected himself with a communicable version of the disease, so he could pass it on to unsuspecting people like her, a shits-and-giggles trend known as “exporting”.
-Mary nearly died from the attack and is now badly crippled and disfigured and needs expensive therapy to repair the damage.
+Mary nearly died from the attack and, badly crippled and disfigured, needs expensive therapy to repair the damage.
 She wants to find the sick bastard who did it to her and get the justice she deserves.
 The one problem is, the guy disappeared into the murky depths of Irontown, a refuge for outsiders and antisocial malcontents who distrust authority and prefer to stay off the radar.
-People who live in Irontown don’t like being looked for, and the residents there work to keep it that way.
+People who live in Irontown don’t enjoy being looked for, and the residents there work to keep it that way.

-That new course offers something of a mixed bag for readers, especially in the last third of the story, when some of the explanation for the plot’s inciting incident gets a little flimsy.
+The new course it takes offers something of a mixed bag for readers, especially in the last third of the story, when the explanation for the plot’s inciting incident gets a little flimsy.
 The strongest elements of Irontown Blues come in the long, traumatic flashback to events of The Big Glitch, and in the tender, affecting relationship between Bach and Sherlock.
-This novel will most likely be as appealing to dog lovers as it is to sci-fi nerds, and a boon to people who happen to be both.
-Luckily, the heart of Irontown Blues outlasts its sometimes too obvious, but still modestly effective plotting.
+This novel will most likely be as appealing to dog lovers as it is to sci-fi nerds, and a boon to people who are both.
+Luckily, the heart of Irontown Blues outlasts the sometimes too obvious, but still modestly effective plotting.